jisotalo/node-red-contrib-ads-client/README.md

 The `ads-client` library used under the hood is battle-tested and reliable.

-Not all features are yet in this node-red version but work is in progress.
+Not all features are yet in this Node-RED port version work is in progress.

 # Features